Pyleks/Milestone-Project-3/README.md

 #### Delete user without being logged in.
 - Upon using "http://the-happy-bun.herokuapp.com/delete_user/5ea59229470f17c99fd02da0" I attempt to delete a user without being logged in.
-This redirect the visitor to login window.
+and successfully deleted the administrator of the page, (BUG) and redirected the user to login page

 #### Delete recipe to another user while logged in.